"I hear and I forget. I see and I remember.

 Students on the Beamlines (SotB) empowers educators to apply inquiry-based experiential learning methods in their teaching while integrating Indigenous perspectives and Ways of Knowing, enhancing their ability to engage all their future students in the scientific process.

 While, originally designed as a high school student experience, we have seen how transformational SotB can be for educators – and this has become a key focus of the program.
-High school and undergraduate students as well as educators are various levels have found this learning environment rich and rewarding.
+High school and undergraduate students as well as educators at various levels have found this learning environment rich and rewarding.
 Through SotB, students gain access to an authentic science research experience using Canada's only synchrotron light source, while educators have the opportunity to explore new approaches, strengthen their practice, and expand their professional skills with dedicated support.
-CLS Education has both Educator and Elder Advisory committees that provide guidance in how we can integrate Indigenous perspectives and ways of knowing into inquiry-based learning.
-You will be partnered with a member of the team (Anna-Maria Boechler, Alyx Mercredi, or Tracy Walker) to guide you and your students every step of the way.
+CLS Education has both Educator and Elder Advisory committees that provide guidance in how we can integrate Indigenous perspectives and Ways of Knowing into inquiry-based learning.
+You will be partnered with a member of the CLS Education team (Anna-Maria Boechler, Alyx Mercredi, or Tracy Walker) to guide you and your students every step of the way.

-Students lead the entire process, from developing a project to presenting their findings, with guidance from mentors.
+Your students lead the entire process, from developing a project to presenting their findings, with guidance from mentors.
 Visit the Student Research or Poster Competition pages below to see the impact of SotB!

 Application deadline is April 1, 2026 (see below for details).